 - Another debt-management tool, debt consolidation focuses on reducing the cost of carrying a loan, even if it means extending the term.

 - Automate your debt payments.
 You’ll be surprised how much it reduces the pain when you don’t have to hit “send” manually.

 Automate your household savings contributions, including emergency savings

-When you set up a small automatic savings deduction, chances are excellent that you won’t even notice the pinch.
+When you set up a small automatic savings deduction, chances are you won’t even notice the pinch.
 You may even want to make deposits to a separate bank that doesn’t provide immediate access to your cash, as a deterrent against impulse withdrawals.

 Make the most of bonuses or inheritance